CDSoft/bang/README.md

 > `bang.lua` may be slower than `bang`,
 > especially when dealing with a large amount of source files.

-## Precompiled binaries

-In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at [cdelord.fr/pub](http://cdelord.fr/pub).
-These archives contain bang as well as some other softwares more or less related to LuaX.

-> [!TIP]
-> There are Linux binaries linked with musl and glibc.
-The musl
-> binaries are platform independent but can not load shared libraries.
-The glibc
-> binaries can load shared libraries but may depend on some specific glibc
-> versions on the host.

 Usage
 =====